For Administrators

 How do associations authorize optional after-tax employee contributions?

-Participants may start, adjust, or stop optional after-tax employee contributions by submitting an Authorization for Optional After-Tax Employee Contributions form to their association at any time.
-Your association's payroll department must submit this form, signed by the employee and association, to the Fund.
+Participants may start, adjust, or stop optional after-tax employee contributions by submitting an Authorization for Optional After-Tax Employee Contributions form to their association or submitting these changes within the self-service portal.
+Your association's payroll department must submit the form, signed by the employee and association, to the Fund or accept online submissions within the association self-service portal.

 How do I correct a contribution error?